Devon Island: Geography

+Devon Island is located between Ellesmere Island in the north, Cornwallis Island in the west, and Baffin Island in the south, separated by Lancaster Sound.

 Because of its relatively high elevation and its extreme northern latitude, Devon Island supports only a meagre population of muskox and small birds and mammals; the island does support hypolith communities.
 Animal life is concentrated in the Truelove Lowland area of the island, which has a favourable microclimate and supports relatively lush Arctic vegetation.
 Temperatures during the brief (40 to 55 days) growing season seldom exceed 10 C, and in winter can plunge to as low as -50 C. With a polar desert ecology, Devon Island receives very little precipitation.

 Cape Liddon is an Important Bird Area (IBA) notable for its black guillemot and northern fulmar populations.
 Cape Vera, another IBA site, is also noted for its northern fulmar population.

 Devon Island is also notable for the presence of the Haughton impact crater, created some 39 million years ago when a meteorite about 2 km in diameter crashed into what were then forests.
 The impact left a crater about 23 km in diameter, which was a lake for several million years.
+A number of fossils have been recovered from Haughton crater lake deposits, including the seal ancestor Puijila darwini and the rhinoceros Epiaceratherium.